 - In a flashback in Naruto we saw that, as a kid, Killer Bee thwarted an assassination attempt against himself by simply turning around to deflect a kunai with the handle of a sheathed sword on his back, which he apparently did completely by accident without even realizing what was going on.

 - Subverted in the first chapter of Mazinger Z Go Nagai manga.
-Sayaka sortie in Aphrodite-A to stop a mysterious Humongous Mecha is trashing the city that mysterious Humongous Mecha being Mazinger-Z, "piloted" by a Kouji Kabuto had just got on the robot and had absolutely no idea of how controlling the damned thing.
-When she strikes it, the Humongous Mecha easily withstands its attack, heaves her Fem Bot, throws her away... and then it turns its back towards her.
+Sayaka sorties in Aphrodite-A to stop a mysterious Humongous Mecha that is trashing the city that mysterious Humongous Mecha being Mazinger-Z, "piloted" by a Kouji Kabuto that had just gotten into the robot and had absolutely no idea of how to actually control the damned thing.
+When she strikes it, the Humongous Mecha easily withstands its attack, heaves Aphrodite-A and throws her away... and then it turns its back towards her.
 Sayaka is incensed, believing that robot thinks Aphrodite is not good enough to fight and is making fun of her.
-Her father is worried and requests her being careful because it is a monster is dangerous even if he has its back turned to her.
-She gets ready to attack, when the Humongous Mecha suddenly turns around... and its pilot manages to communicate with her and explain he did all that because he did not know how piloting the robot.
+Her father is worried and requests her to be careful because it is a monster is dangerous even if he has its back turned to her.
+She gets ready to attack, when the Humongous Mecha suddenly turns around... and Kouji manages to communicate with her and explain that he did all that because he did not know how to pilot the robot.

 - In Trigun, an encounter between the hero Vash and the villain Brilliant Dynamite Neon, ends with BDN having his back turned towards Vash while firing a surprise gun underneath his shoulder.

 - In an extreme example, Ranma Saotome defeats rival Ryouga while asleep, without ever consciously being aware that he was in a fight.